+Do you only speak one language?
 About 43% of the people in the world speak more than one language.
-And now you’ve decided you want to join their ranks.
-First, though, there’s one big question you have to figure out: Which language should you study?
+If you decide you’d like to join their ranks, there’s one big question you have to figure out: Which language should you learn?
+There are so many options, starting with Spanish, Mandarin, French, Russian…we could go on and on.

-But if there are no outside factors driving your choice, how do you narrow down your choices about which language to study?
-Here are a few questions that can help you decide.
+But if there are no outside factors driving your choice, how do you narrow down your choices about which language to study and learn to speak?
+Learning a new language can be useful to every day life as well as a fun endeavor — especially if you’re learning together with your family.
+Here are a few questions that can help you decide what your second language should be.

 Are You a Native English Speaker?